 The town of Hveragerði is situated in a highly geothermal area and many of the people living in the town even have hot springs in their backyards!
 Underneath the town, you can find hot water running which pops up to the surface in the hot springs that surround Hveragerdi.

-The Geothermal Park was founded to help people safely explore the area and in it you can join different activities to really get to know the natural powers that underlay there.
+The Geothermal Park was founded to help people safely explore the area and in it, you can join different activities to really get to know the natural powers that underlay there.

 The town of Hveragerdi is located about 46,6 km (28,9 mi) away from Reykjavík right below the Hellisheiði heath, often nicknamed Kambar.
 The closest town to Hveragerði is Selfoss, the capital of South Iceland only about 14,2 km away (8,8 mi).

 Driving from Reykjavík to Hveragerði will take about 45 minutes and bring you along the road one.
-When leaving Reykjavík you will pass the stunning Rauðhólar pseudocraters, definitely worth the visit and then continue onwards up Hellisheiði Heath.
+When leaving Reykjavík, you will pass Rauðhólar pseudocraters, definitely worth the and continue onwards up Hellisheiði Heath.

 Guesthouses, B&Bs and Apartments

 The camping ground at Hveragerði is open all year round and offers fine facilities including electricity, toilets, running hot and cold water, showers, a hot tub and more!